 Your processes are the map that guides your digital transformation.

 When digitizing a process or building a new online business model, it is essential to have a comprehensive set of requirements.
 BPM can help by first discovering the existing process, identifying areas of optimization, and modeling an optimized process.
-While modeling the process, the business analyst maps user stories to the flow, thus capturing the various personas and requirements in the "voice of the customer."

 Processes are the starting point for practical requirements gathering.